 - Palm oil – useful in shampoos, soaps and lotions as it benefits hair and skin.

-- Sesame oil – has warming and medicinal properties, often used as a moisturiser.
+- Sesame oil – has the warming and medicinal properties, often used as a moisturiser.

 Choose your bottle